 \section{Abstract}

-We show a sum formula of certain multiple $L$-values conjectured by Essouabri-Matsumoto-Tsumura, which generalizes the sum formula of multiple zeta-values.
+We prove an alternating sum formula of certain multiple $L$-values conjectured by Essouabri, Matsumoto and Tsumura, which generalizes the sum formula of multiple zeta values.
 The proof relies on the method of partial fraction decomposition.